plani01/Gita-QR-Code-Detection/audioremoverREADME.txt

 type in the number of threads you want the script to use under "threadnum".
 4. if you want a seperate directory for the video to be exported to, uncomment the two lines specified in the source file
-5. run the python script as you normally would, a status screen should pop up.
-The text will be in red, this is normal.
-6. If an error pops up, check to make sure the video actually got exported, sometimes it will throw errors when the video comes out fine.
+5. save your changes and run the "runaudioremover.bat" file
+6. a command prompt window will open up along with a status bar, this may take some time depending on the length of your video and how many threads you specified.